 MMC offers inpatient and outpatient services including: medical-surgical; critical care; obstetrics including labor, delivery, postpartum and recovery (LDPR) suites; behavioral health; and 24-hour emergency care.

-Inpatient and outpatient surgeries include: orthopedic, urology, ophthalmology, ENT and OB/GYN in addition to general surgery.
-Support diagnostic services include: laboratory; radiology with MRI, CT and diagnostic ultrasound; nutritional services; pharmacy; endoscopy suites and a sleep disorder center.
+Inpatient and outpatient surgeries include: orthopedic, urology, ophthalmology, and OB/GYN in addition to general surgery.
+Support diagnostic services include: laboratory; radiology with MRI, CT and diagnostic ultrasound; nutritional services; pharmacy; and endoscopy suites.
 Rehabilitation services include: cardiac rehabilitation and cardiopulmonary rehabilitation; physical therapy and sports medicine.

 Lifeline emergency response system, hospice services and social services are also available within MMC.
 An additional building on the MMC campus houses the Behavioral Health Services providing inpatient and outpatient AODA and mental health care and therapies.